Xindi-Wang1004/YEPT/README.md

-# YEPT
+# YEPT_Yeaseq
-A primer design tool for YEPT
+YEPT:A primer design tool for fission yeast
+Yeaseq: A sequence viewer for fission yeast